yadomi/propre/README.md

 ##Introduction

-**Propre** is a handy tool written in Ruby to bulk rename your movies using [TheMovieDB](https://www.themoviedb.org/) API.
+**Propre** is a handy tool written in Ruby to bulk rename your movies.

-Propre will extract the title of a movie from it's filename and then rename it based on search result from TMDB.
+Propre will extract the title of a movie from it's filename and then rename it by removing any useless part.

 ##Installation

     gem install propre

-To use Propre, you need an API Key from TheMovieDB.
-Get your API key [here](https://www.themoviedb.org/account).

 ##Usage

-    Usage: propre [OPTION]...
-SOURCE...
-        -i, --interactive                Run interactively
-        -R, --recursive                  Run recursively
-        -V, --video-only                 Search for video files only -s, --sanitize                   Sanitize filename before search
-        -d, --dotfile                    Don't ignore .dotfile
-        -v, --version                    Show version information about this program and quit.
-        -h, --help, --usage              Show this help message and quit.
+  Commands:
+    propre --version, -v        # Show version information about this program and quit. propre help [COMMAND]       # Describe available commands or one specific command propre lint [FILENAME...]   # Sanitize the specified file.
+Use --dry for dry run propre metadata [FILENAME]  # Show metadata about the specified movie or episode

 ##Changelog

+### 0.2.0

+  - Complete rewrite with Thor
+  - Removing the use of TMDB since search result wasn't successful

 ### 0.1.1